 If you decide to use an ultrasonic cleaner at home, choose one with plenty of positive reviews from real customers.
 It's also a good idea to consult your dentist beforehand and ask them if this is something that would benefit you.

-And most importantly, remember that these aren't meant to replace professional dental cleanings, and the best thing you can do for your dental health is to brush your teeth twice a day, floss at least once per day, and visit your dentist regularly.
+Most importantly, remember that these aren't meant to replace professional dental cleanings, and the best thing you can do for your dental health is to brush your teeth twice a day, floss at least once per day, and visit your dentist regularly.

 Can ultrasonic cleaning damage teeth?

 Ultrasonic cleaning can damage teeth if the device isn't used correctly.
 If you get ultrasonic cleaning done at the dentist, you have nothing to worry about, but take care if using a cleaner at home.

 Do dentists recommend ultrasonic cleaners?

 Dentists typically only recommend ultrasonic cleaners for use in-office with a trained dental hygenist.
 Your dentist may recommend using one at home, in between cleanings.

 Ask your dentist before you buy an ultrasonic cleaner — they may instead recommend that you increase your visits for professional cleaning.
 Or they may give you tips for better oral hygiene at home.

 This method for cleaning teeth is supposed to be gentler than traditional manual scrapers.
 Patients should feel little to no discomfort, and the time it takes to clean teeth is significantly reduced.

 Ultrasonic tooth cleaners use gentle vibrating technology to break down plaque and tartar buildup on teeth.
 They typically work with a small stream of water that removes additional plaque and debris.